processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 *FieldName*

 By default, the JID is defined in the *"jid"* JWT field.
-This option allows to specify other JWT field name where the JID is defined.
+In this option you can specify other JWT field name where the JID is defined.

 ## jwt\_key